mrnabilnoh/boilerplates/kubernetes/openebs/README.md

-# Deploy Portainer using Helm Chart
+# Deploy OpenEBS using Helm Chart

 Before proceeding, ensure to create a namespace in advance.
 For instance: